 The influence of parameters α and ω_0 on the frequency response of these complementary filters is illustrated in Figure 3.5.
-The parameter α primarily affects the damping characteristics near the crossover frequency as well as high and low frequency magnitudes, while ω_0 determines the frequency at which the transition between high-pass and low-pass behavior occurs.
+The parameter α primarily affects the damping characteristics near the crossover frequency, while ω_0 determines the frequency at which the transition between high-pass and low-pass behavior occurs.
 These filters can also be implemented in the digital domain with analytical formulas, preserving the ability to adjust α and ω_0 in real-time.